FYG Livestream on SIBO, What Is It and How to Find Relief!

 • Consume low-FODMAP organic soy including tamari and miso daily as long as you are not allergic to soy or are prone to or are suffering from histamine intolerance.

-• If your Prevotella colony levels are low in your gut tests, increasing their colony levels within your digestive system might help relieve Archaea dysbiosis.
+• If your Prevotella colony levels are low in your microbiome tests, increasing their colony levels within your digestive system by eating more resistant starch, fiber, and by taking prebiotic supplements might help relieve Archaea dysbiosis.

-Coconut oil is used to relieve yeast dysbiosis within the digestive tract and inhibit archaea dysbiosis.19
+Coconut oil is used to relieve yeast dysbiosis within the digestive tract and inhibit Archaeal dysbiosis.19

 Severe SIBO-C (Archaeal) Protocol